-Benjamin "Ben" Lamb is an American professional poker player from Tulsa, Oklahoma.
-Lamb is best known for his incredible performance at the 2011 World Series of Poker in which he scored his first bracelet, made four final tables and cashed in a total of five events.
+Benjamin "Ben" Lamb is an American poker player from Tulsa, Oklahoma.
+Lamb won a World Series of Poker (WSOP) bracelet in 2011, the same year he was named Player of the Year having made four other final tables.

 That same year he would also reach the final table of the WSOP Main Event, finishing fourth for over $4 million.
 In 2017, he would again make the WSOP Main Event final table, but would fall in ninth place.